For Graduation Candidates

 Graduation Ceremonies - General Information

 The graduation ceremonies at Southwestern Adventist University are both formal academic ceremonies and religious services.
-We want to honor the graduates on this joyous occasion, but even more we want to honor God.
+We want to honor the graduates on this joyous occasion, but even more, we want to honor God.
 We require that all participants in the services behave with appropriate dignity.
-This year’s ceremonies will take place Aug 9, 2020.
+This year’s ceremonies will take place on May 1, 2022.
 See schedule.

-Confetti, air horns, and silly string must not be used in the Leiske-Pultar Gym or the Keene Seventh-day Adventist Church.
+Confetti, air horns, and silly string must not be used in the Cleburne ISD Jeff D. Cody Auditorium or the Keene Seventh-day Adventist Church.

 Guests are not to bring placards or signs to the ceremonies.